 The request must be made in writing and they must provide evidence of their authority to act on the person’s behalf.

 A fee is charged for the service of providing A4 black and white medical record photocopies in accordance with the Health Records Regulations 2002.

 Please do not send any money with your application, an invoice will be sent to you once an assessment of the charges has been made.

 Once your application is received we may contact you to request additional documents to support your request, e.g. identification.
-You will receive an acknowledgement letter and invoice advising of the fees to be charged (if any), access may be provided within seven days of the payment of the fee or 45 days from the date of the request, whichever is the latter.
+You will receive an acknowledgement letter and invoice advising of the fees to be charged (if any).
+Access may be provided within seven days of the payment of the fee or 45 days from the date of the request, whichever is the latter.

 Once payment is received arrangements can be made to collect the information or have the information forwarded to you.

 These can be obtained directly from the Medical Imaging Department.
 You can phone them on (03) 9508 1444 to obtain a request form.

 These can be obtained directly from the Pathology Department.
 You can contact them on (03) 9508 1333 to obtain a request form.